rexyyong/GaRex-Sneakorum/README.md

 # GaRex-Sneakorum
 Repository for Garex Sneakorum.
 Done by Gareth Yeo and Rex Yong as part of NUS orbital project.
+(Deployed code is on rex-production-test)

 ## Description
 Garex Sneakorum is built using DJango and React.js.
 So far, the web application only allows users to log in, access the sneaker forum page to add and view threads.